Dolly Parton: 1976–1986: A broader audience

-The theme song to the 1980 feature film 9 to 5, in which she starred with Jane Fonda and Lily Tomlin, not only reached number one on the country chart, but also on the pop and the adult-contemporary charts in February 1981, giving her a triple number-one hit.
-Parton became one of the few female country singers to have a number-one single on the country and pop charts simultaneously.
-It also received a nomination for an Academy Award for Best Original Song.
-Her singles continued to appear consistently in the country Top 10.
-Between 1981 and 1985, she had twelve Top 10 hits, with half of them hitting number one.
-She continued to make inroads on the pop charts as well.
-A re-recorded version of "I Will Always Love You", from the feature film The Best Little Whorehouse in Texas (1982) scraped the Top 50 that year and her duet with Kenny Rogers, "Islands in the Stream" (written by the Bee Gees and produced by Barry Gibb), spent two weeks at number one in 1983.
+The theme song from the 1980 feature film 9to5 (1980), in which she starred with Jane Fonda and Lily Tomlin, reached No.1 on country, pop, and adult-contemporary charts in February 1981, giving her a triple No.1 hit.
+Parton became one of the few female country singers to have a No.1 single on the country and pop charts simultaneously.
+The song received a nomination for an Academy Award for Best Original Song.
+Her singles continued to appear consistently in the country's Top10.

+Between 1981 and 1985, she had twelve Top10 hits, half of them reaching No. 1.
+She continued to make inroads on the pop charts.
+A re-recorded version of "I Will Always Love You", from the feature film The Best Little Whorehouse in Texas (1982), reached the lower end of the Top50 that year, and her duet with Kenny Rogers, "Islands in the Stream", written by the Bee Gees and produced by Barry Gibb, spent two weeks at No.1 in 1983.

-In the mid-1980s, her record sales were still relatively strong, with songs like "Save the Last Dance for Me", "Tennessee Homesick Blues", "God Won't Get You" (1984), "Real Love" (another duet with Kenny Rogers), "Don't Call It Love" (1985) and "Think About Love" (1986) all reaching the country Top 10.
-"Tennessee Homesick Blues", "Think About Love" and "Real Love" reached number one on the country chart and became modest crossover hits.
-Despite this success, RCA Records did not renew her contract after it expired in 1986 and she signed with Columbia Records in 1987.
+In the mid-1980s, her record sales were still relatively strong.
+"Save the Last Dance for Me", "Tennessee Homesick Blues", "God Won't Get You" (1984), "Real Love" (another duet with Kenny Rogers), "Don't Call It Love" (1985), and "Think About Love" (1986) all reached the country Top10.
+"Tennessee Homesick Blues", "Think About Love", and "Real Love" reached No.1 and became modest crossover hits.
+Despite this success, RCA Records did not renew her contract in 1986, and she signed with Columbia Records in 1987.

 1987–2005: Country and bluegrass period

-Along with Emmylou Harris and Linda Ronstadt, Parton released Trio (1987) to critical acclaim.
-The album revitalized Parton's music career, spending five weeks at number one on Billboard's Country Albums chart and also reached the Top 10 on Billboards Top 200 Albums chart.
-It sold several million copies and produced four Top 10 country hits, including Phil Spector's "To Know Him Is to Love Him", which went to number one.
-Trio won the Grammy Award for Best Country Performance by a Duo or Group with Vocal and was nominated for a Grammy Award for Album of the Year.
-After a further attempt at pop success with the album Rainbow (1987), which included the single "The River Unbroken", it was not well-received commercially, causing Parton to focus on recording country material.
-White Limozeen (1989) produced two number one hits in "Why'd You Come in Here Lookin' Like That" and "Yellow Roses".
-Although Parton's career appeared to be revived, it was actually just a brief revival before contemporary country music came in the early 1990s and moved most veteran artists off the charts.
+With Emmylou Harris and Linda Ronstadt, Parton released Trio (1987) to critical acclaim.
+The album revitalized her music career, spending five weeks at No.1 on Billboard's Country Albums chart and reaching the Top10 on the Billboard200.
+It sold several million copies and produced four Top10 country hits, including Phil Spector's "To Know Him Is to Love Him", which went to No.1.
+Trio won the Grammy Award for Best Country Performance by a Duo or Group with Vocal and was nominated for Album of the Year.
+A further attempt at pop success with Rainbow (1987), which included the single "The River Unbroken", was not a success and its poor commercial performance led Parton to refocus on country material.
+White Limozeen (1989) produced two No.1 hits, "Why'd You Come in Here Lookin' Like That" and "Yellow Roses".
+Although her career appeared revived, it proved brief before contemporary country music in the early 1990s moved most veteran artists off the charts.